-Establish a mechanism for staff to feed ideas about Existing Budget Options Work Programme Ideas and Income Generation officer group established on a trial basis; regular meetings with senior and middle managers to enable dialogue.
-CEX A greater level of interaction between senior team, managers and staff is embedding two-way communication and enabling the development of ideas.
-E.g. these have led to service delivery, budget savings or income generation to managers and MT Designing a mechanism for staff to feed ideas about service delivery improvements and savings. invest to save initiatives.
-Continuing to encourage and enable staff to offer ideas for cost reduction or income generation.
+Establish a Existing Budget Options Ideas and Income Generation officer CEX A greater level of interaction between senior mechanism for Work Programme group established on a trial basis; team, managers and staff is embedding twostaff to feed regular meetings with senior and middle way communication and enabling the ideas about managers to enable dialogue. development of ideas.
+E.g. these have led to service delivery, invest to save initiatives. budget savings Designing a mechanism for staff to feed or income ideas about service delivery Continuing to encourage and enable staff to generation to improvements and savings. offer ideas for cost reduction or income managers and generation.
+MT